AllysonDekovich/BSF_Metagenomics/notebook.md

 Key interpretative elements of the plots:
 * Curve shape: the steeper the intial rise, the lower the community diversity.<br>
 * Saturation point: where the curve plateaus indicates the maximum achievable coverage for the sequencing effort.<br>
-* Diversity arrows: indicate sequence diversity (Nd) values for each sample.<br>
+* Diversity arrows: indicate sequence diversity (`Nd`) values for each sample.<br>
-	* higher Nd values (skewed right) indicate more diverse samples, which require more sequencing effort than less diverse (skewed left) samples.
+	* higher `Nd` values (skewed right) indicate more diverse samples, which require more sequencing effort than less diverse (skewed left) samples.

-My results indicate moderately complex communities (steep rise around 1 Mbp and high Nd values) in each sample, and the community diversity seems to be similar in all samples (clusters of Nd values and curves).
+My results indicate moderately complex communities (steep rise around 1 Mbp and high Nd values) in each sample, and the community diversity seems to be similar in all samples (clusters of `Nd` values and curves).
 However, the curves did not reach a plateau (or just barely did at the end) - if I were to do MAG assembly, I would likely be able to assemble decent MAGs for abundant/common species, but I would struggle with rare species.

 I want to do both analyses (taxonomic profiling/annotation on raw reads vs. MAGs).
 I think the former will lead to better characterization of less abundant taxa, so I will try that first.

 **_KneadData_**

-Use `KneadData` to remove host (_Bos taurus_) contamination for more accurate microbial profiling.
-I did not do this for the nonpareil curve, so I will revisit later.
-If anything, host contamination (if any) will artificially inflate the coverage.
-I decided not to start with MAG assembly anyways, however, the Nd values and the location of the curves may change (i.e., not overlapping), indicating change in community composition.
+Use `KneadData` to remove host (_Bos taurus_) contamination for more accurate microbial profiling.<br>

+**I did not do this when calculating the initial `nonpareil` curves, will revisit later.** Host contamination (if any) will artificially inflate the coverage.
+I decided not to start with MAG assembly anyways, however, the `Nd` values and the location of the curves may change (i.e., not overlapping), indicating change in community composition.